Ayfri/Portfolio/src/jsMain/resources/markdown/articles/KoreHelloWorld.md

 - Kotlin and a Kotlin-compatible IDE (like IntelliJ IDEA or Pycharm) installed.
 - Kore library set up in your Kotlin project.

+Check [Kore Introduction](https://ayfri.com/articles/kore-introduction/) for more information on how to set up Kore in your Kotlin project.

 ## Creating the Datapack with Commands

 ### Step 1: Setting Up the Datapack Folder